History of Europe in Timeline

 In June 1940, France capitulated to Germany.

-On December 7, 1941, Japan's attack on Pearl Harbor drew the United States into the conflict as allies of the British Empire and other allied forces.
+On 7 December 1941, Japan's attack on Pearl Harbor drew the United States into the conflict as allies of the British Empire, and other allied forces.

 1943: Battle of Stalingrad

-After the staggering Battle of Stalingrad in 1943, the German offensive in the Soviet Union turned into a continual fallback.
+After the Battle of Stalingrad in 1943, the German offensive in the Soviet Union turned into a continual fallback.

-June 1944: D-Day Landings
+June 1944: D-Day Landings in France

 In June 1944, British and American forces invaded France in the D-Day landings, opening a new front against Germany.

-1945: Fall of Berlin
+1945: Fall of Berlin and End of World War II in Europe

 In 1947, the Free Territory of Trieste was founded with the UN.